Juan-Jones/earnonlinemoney/content/blog/passive-income-ideas.md

 ### 6. Collectibles

 Investing in collectibles, such as art, stamps, coins, or sports memorabilia, can be a way to potentially benefit from the rarity and uniqueness of the items.
 However, investing in collectibles carries risks and requires a level of knowledge and expertise.

+### 5. Flip Domain Names

+It's not just about buying and selling; it's about envisioning future possibilities and leveraging them to build a lucrative portfolio.
+Ready to explore the world of [domain flipping]({{< relref "flip-domain-names" >}})?
+Unlock the potential of turning your digital instincts into rewarding financial gains.

 ### 7. Money Market Funds